DominikMikes/todo/libs/ng-list/README.md

-# todo
+# ng-list

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test todo` to execute the unit tests.
+Run `nx test ng-list` to execute the unit tests.